DnDBeyond/back-end-developer-challenge/README.md

     - 10 points of bludgeoning damage
     - 5 points of piercing damage
     - 200 points of fire damage
 - Heal
 - Add temporary hit points

 The Api should be built with ASP.net Core and run in docker.
-A json object representing the character has been provided to you below:
+You'll find the json that represents the character in this repo

 _I’ll leave this part to you, Jason.
 I think we should include damage resistances, weaknesses, and immunities._